evans1112/bcitoolbox/ReadMe.md

 ***pcommon***: The prior probability that both sensory information can be attributed to one cause.

-***sigmaU***: The standard deviation of the Gaussian distribution of the likelihood for modality Up.
+***sigma 1***: The standard deviation of the Gaussian distribution of the likelihood for modality 1.

-***sigmaD***: The standard deviation of the Gaussian distribution of the likelihood for modality Down.
+***sigma 2***: The standard deviation of the Gaussian distribution of the likelihood for modality 2.

 ***sigmap***: The standard deviation of the Gaussian distribution of the prior.

 ***mup***: The mean of the Gaussian distribution of the prior.

-***sU***: A constant added to the mean of the Gaussian distribution for the likelihood for modality Up.
+***s1***: A constant added to the mean of the Gaussian distribution for the likelihood for modality 1.

-***sD***: A constant added to the mean of the Gaussian distribution for the likelihood for modality Down.
+***s2***: A constant added to the mean of the Gaussian distribution for the likelihood for modality 2.

 **6. Run**